Aculight Corp. to help ready solid-state lasers for military and aerospace applications

-BOTHELL, Wash., June 15, 2007.
-Aculight Corp. in Bothell, Wash., won a three-year subcontract to help prepare optically pumped semiconductor laser technology for volume manufacturing in military and commercial aircraft applications.
+Aculight Corp. won a three-year subcontract to help prepare optically pumped semiconductor laser technology for volume manufacturing.

 The technology, originally developed at the U.S. Air Force Research Laboratory Directed Energy Directorate (AFRL/DELS) at Kirtland Air Force Base, N.M., is for advanced mid-infrared laser transmitters for future aircraft infrared countermeasures defensive systems, which can help protect military and commercial aircraft from heat-seeking missiles.

-The $2.6 million contract to Aculight is from the Pennsylvania State University's Electro-Optics Center (EOC), which is doing research for the U.S. Office of Naval Research's, Manufacturing Technology Program (Navy ManTech) and is being conducted on behalf of the U.S. Naval Air Systems Command office, PMA 272, in charge of advanced tactical aircraft.
+The $2.6 million contract to Aculight is from the Pennsylvania State University’s Electro-Optics Center (EOC), which is doing research for the U.S. Office of Naval Research’s Manufacturing Technology (Navy ManTech) program.

 Aculight will participate in process development work that will investigate thermal and yield improvements to improve laser efficiency or increase the output power of these devices.